EvernodeXRPL/evernode-docs/docs/source/sdk/evernode/evernodekit/overview.md

 ## Creating HotPocket client application

-You can use the HotPocket developer kit to generate a HotPocket client application such that everything is pre-configured.
+You can use the `evernodecli` to generate a HotPocket client application such that everything is pre-configured.
 Here, we are creating a NodeJs client (This assumes you have prior experience with developing NodeJs applications):

 ```
 evernodecli hp-gen nodejs blank-client myclient